Ron2014/cmake-tutorial/README.md

 For learning CMake, I will follow [official tutorial document](https://cmake.org/cmake/help/latest/guide/tutorial/index.html#id1) and do changes in theses files.

-More offical repo, I search into these address:
+More official repo, I search into these address:

 [repo for CMake](https://gitlab.kitware.com/cmake/cmake/tree/master)